largecats/sparksql-formatter/README.md

 # hiveql-formatter
 A Hive Query Language (HiveQL) formatter in Python based on [sql-formatter](https://github.com/zeroturnaround/sql-formatter) and its fork [sql-formatter-plus](https://github.com/kufii/sql-formatter-plus), with customizations and extra features.
 Both [sql-formatter](https://github.com/zeroturnaround/sql-formatter) and [sql-formatter-plus](https://github.com/kufii/sql-formatter-plus) are licensed under the MIT license.
-It comes with a formatter for HiveQL queries, but can be easily extended to other query languages with similar structure.
+The built-in formatter is for HiveQL queries, but can be easily extended to other query languages with similar structure using [configurations](#configurations).

 ## Install